vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- "No, I do.
 But I...
 I think I left my phone at the other hideout."
 		- "...Don't worry about it.
 We can find it after tomorrow night."
 		- "That... that works.
 Thanks, Luca."
-##### 319 Berkeley Way.
-A Fireside House
-##### The Innocent House
-##### The Unfinished Building
-##### 1111 Water Street.
-Santa Cruz Fireplace and Hot Tubs
-You can see the store lights are fully lit from a mile away.
-Every jacuzzi and stone hearth beyond the showroom windows is on opulent display.
-From a quick glance, you can't see anyone inside.
-- **As you approach the door/windows**: you notice a smoothly plastered sticker.
-It is alarmed.
-- **As you move towards the back**: it is fenced.
-Once inside, you see that it is a mostly empty yard.
-You see firewood, chopped and placed into a stack that lines a wall.
-You also see a ladder, resting on the ground.
-- **Inside the store**:
-	- There is an active alarm system.
-If any of the stickered doors or windows were breached, the alarm is activated.
-It is sending a notification somewhere. **If Joe has his phone**, this alerts Fireside (*Fireside-alerted-1*).
-	- Joe’s phone was left behind on a counter.
-		- Can be unlocked via passcode or FaceID.
-After three failed passcode attempts, the phone is locked out. (*Lockout-5*)
-		- This phone, and every member of Fireside's phone, has an unfamiliar app: Blackjack.
-It has one notification.
-Each member has their own unique authentication code that is used to unlock this app.
-			- These codes align with Jerri's list.
-If you know the person's target, you will have their code.
 ##### The Front
 # Showdown
 # Dangers